LiamCoal/rusty-calculator/readme.md

 * Subtraction: `-` or `sub`
 * Multiplication: `*` or `mul` (NOTE: You need to prefix `*` with backslash to get it to work on bash, like this: `\*`)
 * Division: `/` or `div`

-These are the things that are planned on:

 * Constants like PI or E
 * `sin`, `cos`, `tan`
 * Input